mohammedmegahed2010-del/Assiut-University-Training-Newcomers/README.md

 | **Sheet #4** | Strings | 🟡 In Progress |
 | **Sheet #5** | Functions | 🟡 Not Started |

-*Note: You can update the status icons (🟢 Completed, 🟡 In Progress, ⚪ Not Started) based on your actual progress.*

 ## 🛠️ Tech Stack & Tools
 ![C++](https://shields.io)
 ![Codeforces](https://shields.io)